cpp2go/esp32-s3-parallel-tft-lvgl/README.md

-# LVGL + LGFX for MakerFabs 3.5" Parallel TFT ESP32-S2 and S3
+# LVGL + LGFX for MakerFabs 3.5" Parallel TFT ESP32-S3

 A simple project that puts all the LVGL demos together in a simple esp-idf project with the LovyanGFX driver